 4. Send business income and expenses updates

-Once you’re signed up to MTD for ITSA, you’ll need to send a summary of your business income and expenses to HMRC every three months.
+Once you’re signed up to MTD for Income Tax, you’ll need to send a summary of your business income and expenses to HMRC every three months.
 Your accounting software will tell you how and when to send the updates.

 Sending updates will enable you to see a year-to-date calculation of how much tax you owe at any time, helping you to budget accordingly.